Yes-IT/Wood-wric/src/content/why-wood/index.md

     description: Shipping cost and concerns over the carbon footprint of products produced abroad are driving the demand to manufacture products locally using advanced technology.
+  - image: /media/uploads/icon-plane.svg
+    b_image: /media/uploads/img1-sm.jpg
+    header: Architectural Millwork
+    description: Ranging from residential and commercial cabinetry to just about anything made of wood that is built for, in, or attached to a building, architectural millwork (also known as architectural woodworking) is a growing field with exciting opportunities.
+  - b_image: /media/uploads/img1-sm.jpg
+    image: /media/uploads/icon-sawblade.svg
+    header: Technology & Machinery
+    description: Technology and machining jobs are projected to grow by approximately 7% annually through 2025 as more engineers and technicians are needed for CAD, programming automated systems and monitoring controls and production cells.
 footer:
   title: From Craftsman to Machinists, the Wood Industry Has a Place for You
   btnLabel: Explore Careers